liangli053/Purchase-Analytics/README.md

 # Purchase-Analytics

-Insight data engineering 2019 coding challenge.
 Based on Instacart orders, calculate, for each department, the number of times a product was requested, number of times a product was requested for the first time and a ratio of those two numbers.

 ## Table of Contents
 1. [Implementation](README.md#Implementation)